DataStax-Academy/ac220-labs/lab10-aggregates/steps/intro.md

 In this hands-on lab, you will:

-- Creata a table that has a timestamp column
+- Create a table to track course yours and grades
 - Load some data
-- Perform some time-related queries
+- Use aggregates and arithmetic operators to return total hours and GPA

 ❗ <strong>Warning:</strong> Wait for the *Lab environment ready!* message before you click *START*